Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 The fact that biology, as a science, has such a broad scope has to do with the tremendous diversity of life on earth.
 The source of this diversity is evolution, the process of gradual change during which new species arise from older species.
 Evolutionary biologists study the evolution of living things in everything from the microscopic world to ecosystems.

 The evolution of various life forms on Earth can be summarized in a phylogenetic tree (Figure 1.17).
 A phylogenetic tree is a diagram showing the evolutionary relationships among biological species based on similarities and differences in genetic or physical traits or both.
 A phylogenetic tree is composed of nodes and branches.
 The internal nodes represent ancestors and are points in evolution when, based on scientific evidence, an ancestor is thought to have diverged to form two new species.
-The length of each branch is proportional to the time elapsed since the split.
+In some phylogenetic trees, the length of each branch might be proportional to the time elapsed since the split.

 This phylogenetic tree shows that the three domains of life, bacteria, archaea and eukarya, all arose from a common ancestor.